mavenium/SimpleLoadBalancer/README.md

 - Next, install the `loadtest` package on this container `npm install -g loadtest`
 - After that, update and install some packages `apt-get update && apt-get install -y curl nano`
 - Now you can send a lot of request to the load balancer system `loadtest -c 1 --rps 1 http://load_balancer:8080`

+### How to test the project?
+- Install the requirement packages `pip install --upgrade -r requirements_dev.txt`
+- Run the test by `pytest` command